parke/lxroot/readme.md

 After downloading the `.iso` file (which may take several minutes), Demo #3 takes about two minutes to build the three userlands on my computer.
 I have a low TDP CPU, but all files are read and written to a fast ramdisk.
 Userland #3, which contains everything Chromium needs to run, is 1.7GB.
 (This 1.7GB could probably be pruned down significantly, if desired.)
 Demo #3's total disk usage is approximately 5GB of disk space.
 By default, all files will be written inside `/tmp/lxroot-demo`.
 I think you can change this location by editing one line the `Makefile`.

+At present, sound will probably not work inside Demo #3.
+On my desktop computer, Chromium does run inside Lxroot with working sound (via PulseAudio).
+At present, I don't have sufficient time to investigate why I cannot get sound working inside the Demo.

 ###  Documentation

 Lxroot can be thought of as an alternative to the standard Unix program `chroot`.
 (Lxroot also has similaries to the Linux program `unshare`.)